APysnack/user-login/README.md

 $`EDITOR=vim rails credentials:edit`

 paste the secret as shown below.
+Do not modify the `secret_key_base`.
 Note there are exactly 2 spaces of indentation before `jwt_secret_key`:

 ![Screen Shot 2022-05-26 at 8 00 58 AM](https://user-images.githubusercontent.com/60242065/170687927-87f2d102-315d-4dfa-afe2-f1cad53e7261.png)